Scandinavian premiere of the South African classic Woza Albert! December 9 at Kulturhuset Stadsteatern Vällingby

 In Woza Albert! figures several people like Nelson Mandela and Albert Luthuli.
 Luthuli was president of the ANC from 1952 and received the Nobel Peace Prize for his fight against apartheid 1960.

 Josette Bushell-Mingo is a director, singer, and actor.
 She.
 Has worked for The Royal Shakespeare Company and was nominated for the British Empire Order OBE: Most Excellent Order of the British Empire – for Services to the Arts.
-In 2016 she directed A Grape in the Sun by Lorraine Hansberry at the National Theatre wich was celebrated in Swedish and international press.
+In 2016 she directed A Grape in the Sun by Lorraine Hansberry at the National Theatre which was celebrated in Swedish and international press.
 As an actor, Bushell-Mingo has toured with the one-man show Nina – A story about me and Nina Simone, which premiered at the Unity Theatre in Liverpool 2016.

 Today she is a prefect for acting and mimicry at Stockholms Konstnärliga Högskola – University of Performing Arts in Stockholm.

-Richard Sseruwagi is an actor and musician, educated at Abafumi Theater Academy in Kampala, Uganda.
+Richard Sseruwagi is an actor and musician, educated at Abafumi Theatre Academy in Kampala, Uganda.
 He has worked at a variety of theatres including The Market Theatre in Johannesburg, The National Theatre in Norway, Kulturhuset Stadsteatern.
 Richard has starred in Swedish TV series and movies.
-For his performance in the Movie “Medan vi lever” – directed by Dani Kouyaté he was nominated for best male supporting act at the African Movie Academy Awards 2017.
+For his performance in the Movie “Medan vi lever” – directed by Dani Kouyaté he was nominated for the best male supporting act at the African Movie Academy Awards 2017.

 By Percy Mtwa Mbongeni Ngema and Barney Simon

 By: Percy Mtwa, Mbongeni Ngema, and Barney Simon